primejyothi/ShellUtils/README.md

 [1] In order to cd, the pop script will have to be executed in the current shell.

+### pushPop.rc : push & pop on steroids
+Add these shell functions to .bashrc or .profile. pop N will cd to the Nth directory in the list.

 ### mpdLyrics.sh

 Create the lyrics file for mpd from the current song's id3 tags.